 Operating as a not-for-profit does not mean that a charity can’t employ people.
 The work of charities often requires qualified staff and these people need to earn a living.

-In Australia, approximately 44% of all charities are run by volunteers – most of these are organisations.
+In Australia, approximately 44% of all charities are run by volunteers – most of these are small organisations.
 However, 56% of all charities do need paid employees to be able to deliver their services.

 Charities would not be able to attract the quality staff they need to carry out their work if they were not allowed to pay people fair wages for their skills, knowledge and experience.

 The amount that a charity spends on staff salaries is decided by the charity’s governing body (its board, committee, or trustees) and will depend on the skills and experience of the individual, as well as the charity’s purposes and activities.